ESS: Learning Event-based Semantic Segmentation from Still Images: Experiments

-We compare our task transfer method with the two state-of-the-art UDA approaches E2VID~\cite{Rebecq19pami} and EV-Transfer~\cite{Messikommer22ral}.
+\textbf{Baseline Methods} We compare our task transfer method with the two state-of-the-art UDA approaches E2VID~\cite{Rebecq19pami} and EV-Transfer~\cite{Messikommer22ral}.
 For E2VID, we take the pre-trained network weights provided by the authors to convert events to grayscale images.
 We retrain a semantic segmentation network on labeled grayscale images from Cityscapes~\cite{Cordts16cvpr}, which we then apply to the reconstructed images.
 E2VID is indeed a UDA method since it does not require a labeled event dataset nor paired image and event data.
-However, different from our method, it cannot retrain for a specific target domain, performing zero-shot UDA.
+However, different from our method, it cannot be retrained for a specific target domain, performing zero-shot UDA.

-By contrast, EV-Transfer~\cite{Messikommer22ral} can be retrained.
-We train it from scratch with the publicly available code.
-Since EV-Transfer tackled the task of classification and object detection, we added the same task decoder as our method, without skip connections.
-We report DDD17 results for EV-Distill~\cite{Wang21cvpr} and DTL~\cite{Wang21iccv}, but do not compare on DSEC-Semantic since open-source training code is not available, and they require paired images and events, which are not available on that dataset.
-Finally, we compare against the supervised methods VID2E~\cite{Gehrig20cvpr} and EV-Segnet~\cite{Alonso19cvprw}, which we retrain on DSEC-Semantic, based on open-source code.
+In contrast, EV-Transfer~\cite{Messikommer22ral} leverages unlabeled targets events for classification and object detection.
+To adapt the open-source implementation to semantic segmentation, we add the same task decoder as our method without skip connections.
+We report DDD17 results for EV-Distill~\cite{Wang21cvpr} and DTL~\cite{Wang21iccv}, but do not include them on DSEC-Semantic since open-source training code is not available, and they require paired images and events, which are not available on that dataset.
+Finally, we compare against the supervised methods VID2E~\cite{Gehrig20cvpr} and EV-Segnet~\cite{Alonso19cvprw}, which we retrain on DSEC-Semantic based on open-source code.